Uberi/University-Notes/ECON101/ECON101.md

 **Externalities** are costs/benefits affecting someone other than the producer or consumer, such as acid rain caused by pollution.
 The producer, acting out of self interest, does not consider this cost and overproduces or underproduces.

-**Public goods** benefit and are available to everyone.
+**Public goods** benefit everyone and are available to everyone.
 The **free-rider problem** states that everyone wants to use the good, but nobody wants to pay for it, leading to underproduction.

 **Common goods** are owned by nobody and can be used by everyone.
 The **tragedy of the commons** states that each user ignores the costs that fall on everyone, leading to overproduction.